ohjay/Floxx/README.md

 - select a place on the map to meet,
 - and then view constantly changing ETA descriptions for everyone else.

 (Generally in that order.)
-Its collection of features also includes a Tea Era button, the ability to toggle location services, and a "login with Facebook" option.
+Its vast array of features also includes a Tea Era button, the ability to toggle location services, and a "login with Facebook" option.

 ## Installation
 You can install Floxx by downloading our unsigned APK file [here](this is not legit yet, don't sue me).